GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

-## 2024-05-30: NCI THREDDS data access links updated
+## 2024-05-30: NCI THREDDS data access links updated to point to the new THREDDS server

-The NCI has released an upgrade to the THREDDS Data Service, and will [decommission the previous THREDDS server after 30th June 2024](https://opus.nci.org.au/display/NDP/THREDDS+Upgrade).
+NCI has released an upgrade to the THREDDS Data Service and will [decommission the existing THREDDS server after 30th June 2024](https://opus.nci.org.au/display/NDP/THREDDS+Upgrade).

-To prepare for this change, all THREDDS data access links have been updated from `https://dapds00.nci.org.au/thredds/...` to the new `https://thredds.nci.org.au/thredds/...` address.
+To prepare for this change, all THREDDS data access links in the Knowledge Hub have been updated to point to the new THREDDS server: all `https://dapds00.nci.org.au/thredds/...` links have been changed to `https://thredds.nci.org.au/thredds/...`.

 ## 2024-05-24: Misclassification issue with Sentinel-2 's2cloudless' cloud masking from 2022